sirallen/nic-structure/app/About.md

 * ...

 The forms also provide information on entity types and locations.
 Most entities are given nondescript labels of either "Domestic Entity Other" or "International Nonbank Sub of Domestic Entities"; others have more precise labels such as "Data Processing Servicer", "Securities Broker/Dealer", "Federal Savings Bank" and "Edge Corporation."
 (A glossary describing each of these types is available <a href='https://www.ffiec.gov/nicpubweb/content/help/institution%20type%20description.htm' target='_blank'>here</a>.)
-To simplify visualization, I've aggregated the types into eight broad categories as shown in the network legend.
+To simplify visualization, I've aggregated the types into eight categories as shown in the network legend.
 (A "nonbank", while classified as such, may engage in banking-related activities.)
 An entity's "location" refers to its physical location as reported in the FR Y-10.

 ### Research Questions
 * How can this data be used to characterize the complexity of financial instutitions?
 (Is there a better measure than simply counting the number of controlled entities?)